anvitakodru/alarmclock/README.md

 # Alarm-Clock
-Structural code for a stopwatch in Verilog HDL
+Structural code for an alarm in Verilog HDL